“Something To Crow About” celebrates the return of the migrating Crows to Lancaster PA each winter.

 "The Owls Are Not What They Seem"

 Did you know the Great Horned Owl is the Crow's most feared predator?
 It's just one reason crows like to roost in areas that are well lit - like cities, and shopping malls.
-(Psychedelic Owls by Mindy)
+(Psychedelic Owls by artist formerly known as Mindy)

 Although crows and ravens are part of the same family (corvus), they’re not exactly the same bird.
 Ravens are a bit bigger than crows, and tend to be a bit shaggier looking.
 Both birds have an impressive repertoire of calls.
 The raven’s call is deeper and more guttural than a crow.
 It is often said crows “caw” and ravens “croak.”
 In flight, crows swoop, ravens glide.

 FAMOUS CROWS IN HISTORY...